rails/website/_posts/2024-12-18-wrap-up-2024-from-rails-foundation.markdown

 What better way to demonstrate that Rails is the ideal choice for building fast, flexible, and scalable applications than with [case studies](/2024/12/12/introducing-doximity-case-study) showcasing how companies like [Doximity](/docs/case-studies/doximity) have successfully done so?

-The Rails community is rich with stories of successful companies of all sizes, building with Rails and delivering big results - it's time to start sharig these stories with the world.
+The Rails community is rich with stories of successful companies of all sizes, building with Rails and delivering big results - it's time to start sharing these stories with the world.

 **We shipped a brand new flagship Getting Started tutorial.** (*Education*)

-With Rails 8, the framework is better than ever, making it the perfect time to introduce a new flagship Getting Started tutorial that highlights everything Rails can do.
+With Rails 8, the framework is better than ever, making it the perfect time to introduce a new flagship Getting Started tutorial that showcases everything Rails can do.

 The revamped [Getting Started Guide](https://guides.rubyonrails.org/getting_started.html) now walks you through building an e-commerce app and is the most up-to-date, comprehensive Rails 8 tutorial to be found, introducing Rails fundamentals and the latest Rails 8 defaults.